earaya/voodoo/README.md

 ServerInfo implementation.
 How you generate this is obviously app specific (we tend to use a ServerInfo impl which reads from a properties file, created at build time).
-GenericServerInfoModule binds ServerInfo to an anonymous instance which reads the desired String from a system property ( com.earaya.voodoo.guice.serverid )
+GenericServerInfoModule binds ServerInfo to an anonymous instance which reads the desired String from a system property ( com.earaya.voodoo.modules.serverid )

 ### Guice